 As you carry out missions successfully, you gain experience which is pretty much the norm in JRPGs.
 The weird thing is not much of your stats go up other than your HP and RP (what’s used for Ragnite skills).
 There is a shop where you can use the raw material you collect from missions to build custom armour but other than that, there’s little way of increasing a characters defence and even then it’s very tiny amounts that makes it feel completely pointless.

-The buffs and attacks you can use can be quite interesting such as a haste buff that speeds up party member’s action gauge.
+On the other hand, the buffs and attacks you can use can be quite interesting such as a haste buff that speeds up party member’s action gauge.
 Only the support troop can use this and everyone else must be within range.
 It’s quite fun running in and out of the ring and suddenly seeing your party members speeding up.

 If you were hoping for another game similar to VC, there are some very small similarities – blueprints to develop new gear, characters with good and bad potentials, storybook mode.
 The storybook mode is quite annoying since you have to re-visit two characters talking about history every new scenario!